Thirlan/ThirlanStellarisMPBalance/patch_notes.md

  * Bulky: +13% housing from +10%
  * Repurposed Hardware: -15% experience from -10%
  * Trading Algorithms: +20% trade from +25%
+ * High Bandwidth: +13% empire size from pops from +10%

 ### Boosts
  * Custom made: -10% assembly speed from -15%